ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_LinearSolver.md

 Getting the derivative of the cost function with respect to the direct solver input parameters usually requires to write the adjoint code of the direct solver that fills **A** and **F** and thus depends on the solution **x** and the adjoint variable **b**.
 This will be solver specific.

-## Keywords
+### Keywords

 Bellow is the sequence and related keywords in the *.sif* file:

 ```
- ## Direct solver
+!## Direct solver
-   ##  compute e.g. the velocity field
+ !##  compute e.g. the velocity field
   Solver i
    Equation = String "NameOfEquation"
    Variable = String "x"
    Variable DOFs =  Integer "DOFs"
    ...
   End

- ## Cost Solver
+!## Cost Solver
-   ##  compute a cost function, e.g. the mismatch between the model velocity and some observations
+ !##  compute a cost function,
+ !  e.g. the mismatch between the model velocity and some observations
-   ##  compute the sensitivity xb of the cost function w.r.t. the solution of the direct solver
+ !##  compute the sensitivity xb of the cost function
+ !  w.r.t. the solution of the direct solver
  Solver j
    ...
    Should compute the sensitivity "xb"
    in a variable named:
       "velocityb" (Stokes or SSA)
       or "Varb" (with Var the name of the solver variable for other solvers)
  End

- ## Dirichlet conditions for "x" in the Boundary Conditions or Body Forces
+!## Dirichlet conditions for "x" in the Boundary Conditions or Body Forces
  Boundary Condition i
    x_k = ...
    x_k Condition = ....

    Normal-Tangential x = Logical True
    Normal-Tangential x condition = ...
  End

  Body Force i
    x_k = ...
    x_k Condition = ....
  End

 ```
  The solution for the adjoint variable **b** is computed by:

 ```
  Solver *solver id*

     Equation = String "Adjoint"
     procedure = "ElmerIceSolvers" "Adjoint_LinearSolver"
+ !# The adjoint variable.
+Can any name as far as it is consistent everywhere
     Variable = String "Adjoint"
-      The adjoint variable.
-Can any name as far as it is consistent everywhere
+ !# Degrees of freedom for the adjoint variable,
+ !   needs to be consistent with the DOFs of the Direct solver
     Variable DOFs =  Integer "DOFs"

-      Degrees of freedom for the adjoint variable, needs to be consistent with the DOFs of the Direct solver
+ !# The name of the Equation for the direct Solver; cf above
     Direct Solver Equation Name = String "NameOfEquation"

-      The name of the Equation for the direct Solver; cf above
+ !# Keywords to solve the linear system
     Linear Sytem Solver =
-      Keywords to solve the linear system

  End
 ```
+### Limitations and possible improvments

+- No support for periodic boundary conditions.

-## Tests and Examples
+### Tests and Examples